jeffli1988/carrie-says/README.md

 * Bumgi Min, a PhD candidate from the College of Communication at the Pennsylvania State University in the US.
 He has been studying Chinese govermment propaganda style.
 * Luqiu Luwei, an assistant professor from the Baptist University of Hong Kong.
 She has been studying the changing of Hong Kong government's language styles before and after the handover.

+## Publishing

+The story (in Chinese) and associated charts are published on the <a href=https://www.bbc.com/zhongwen/trad/chinese-news-60672295>BBC Chinese website</a>.